The BBC's Director-General's article

 Lord Hall makes the absurd assertion that top-slicing means

 less funding for content we know and love.
-This does not
+This

-reflect the reality of endless old repeats, quiz shows and the
+reflect the reality of endless old repeats, quiz

 admitted political bias of an institution that has clearly lost its way.